MicrosoftDocs/azure-devops-yaml-schema/task-reference/twine-authenticate-v1.md

 The `artifactFeed` input will contain the project and the feed name if the feed is project scoped.
 If the feed is organization scoped, only the feed name must be provided.
 [Learn more](/azure/devops/artifacts/feeds/project-scoped-feedsd).

-### Publish python distribution to official python registry
+### Publish Python distribution to the official Python registry

-In this example, we are setting up authentication for publishing to the official python registry.
+In this example, we are setting up authentication for publishing to the official Python registry.
 Create a [twine service connection](/azure/devops/pipelines/library/service-endpoints#python-package-upload-service-connection) entry for [pypi](https://pypi.org).
 The authenticate task uses that service connection to create a `.pypirc` file that contains the auth credentials required to publish the distribution.

 ```YAML
 # Install python distributions like wheel, twine etc